onomyprotocol/ochain/docs/migration/cosmoshub-3.md

 The Cosmoshub-3 will undergo a scheduled upgrade to Cosmoshub-4 on Feb 18, 2021 at 6 UTC.

 The following is a short summary of the upgrade steps:
-    1. Stopping the running Gaia v2.0.x instance
+    1. Stopping the running Ochain v2.0.x instance
     1. Backing up configs, data, and keys used for running Cosmoshub-3
     1. Resetting state to clear the local Cosmoshub-3 state
-    1. Copying the cosmoshub-4 genesis file to the Gaia config folder (either after migrating an existing cosmoshub-3 genesis export, or downloading the cosmoshub-4 genesis from the mainnet github)
+    1. Copying the cosmoshub-4 genesis file to the Ochain config folder (either after migrating an existing cosmoshub-3 genesis export, or downloading the cosmoshub-4 genesis from the mainnet github)
-    1. Installing the Gaia v4.0.x release
+    1. Installing the Ochain v4.0.x release
-    1. Starting the Gaia v4.0.x instance to resume the Cosmos hub chain at a height of <cosmoshub3 height> + 1.
+    1. Starting the Ochain v4.0.x instance to resume the Cosmos hub chain at a height of <cosmoshub3 height> + 1.

 Specific instructions for validators are available in [Upgrade Procedure](#upgrade-procedure), and specific instructions for full node operators are available in [Guidance for Full Node Operators](#guidance-for-full-node-operators).